 The containers you choose to use should be clean (rinsed with a few drops bleach in water and dried upside down) and bone dry.
 If you get impatient and try to work with a container with moisture still in it clean up will be more difficult later.
 Other than that- use your imagination!
 Use wine bottles, vases, tiny bottles, bowls, containers with lids- anything!
 If the glass vessel has an open top think of how you may want to cover it sometimes to create a moisture lock.
 Sheets of plexiglass, plant dishes and even dishware plates can work.

 Mix two parts potting mix with one part sand to ensure proper drainage.
+If your terrarium is on the small side (decorative bottle rather than aquarium), you may want to increase the amount of sand and decrease the amount of soil.
 Add distilled water to make damp but it is easier to transfer to terrarium when it is dry.
 Remember - you can always add more water to your final terrarium but it is difficult to remove!
 Make sure you have enough of the mixture to fill 1/4 to 1/3 of each terrarium you plan to make.